UCF/Main-Site-Theme/readme.markdown

 * The function _save_meta_data() in functions/base.php (line 1572) has been modified to properly handle Slider content.
 * Slider "slide" meta fields are not duplicate meta boxes, but are actually dynamically-generated duplicate field groups, whose field values are saved into a serialized array for the given field.
 * static/js/admin.js includes multiple required scripts for the Slider editor to save/load field values properly.
+* This theme comes with pre-built SEO options, such as page title generation and OpenGraph settings.
+However, if WordPress SEO is enabled, the built-in theme options will no longer be used (WordPress SEO should be used exclusively to handle these settings.)

 This theme utilizes Twitter Bootstrap as its front-end framework.
 Bootstrap